 These panels ship with plenty of accessories, including a stand to support the panels and all the cabling you need.
 There is a simple solar charge controller that allows you to quickly monitor how much power you generate.
 The panels also come with Two LED lights, which are very handy for using the system on the road.
 There are even USB ports for charging your phones.

 The solar panels are 40” long and 14” wide, so when you set them up, they are a compact 40” long by 56” wide.
-Each panel weighs 33 pounds, so the total weight is 132 pounds, which isn’t too heavy.
+Each panel weighs 33 pounds, bringing the total weight to 132 pounds.

 Ease of setup